josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Provision a new Azure Data Factory (ADF) in your Azure subscription.
+-   Provision a new Azure Data Factory (ADF) in your Azure subscription

--   Create a new Integration Runtime (gateway), and connect it to the Azure Data Factory Integration Runtime running on your Lab VM.
+-   Create a new Integration Runtime (gateway), and connect it to the Azure Data Factory Integration Runtime running on your Lab VM

 #### Exit criteria:

--   You can navigate to the overview blade for ADF.
+-   You can navigate to the overview blade for ADF

 -   You have authored an Integration Runtime in ADF, and successfully connected it to the ADF Integration Runtime on your Lab VM.
 You should see a screen like the following: